vision-and-sensing/adaptive_depth_sampling/README.md

 # Error Prediction for Adaptive Depth Sampling
 This repository contains the python implementation of "Error Prediction for Adaptive Depth Sampling" research work.

-By: Ilya Tcenov and Prof. Guy Gilboa, Electrical Engineering Faculty, Technion, Israel.
+By: Ilya Tcenov, Prof. Guy Gilboa, Electrical Engineering Faculty, Technion, Israel.

 A paper will be available soon.